 On November 8, 1976, a landmark investiture and gala for LDNY was held at the French Consulate.
 Dames welcomed 50 food and wine professionals as new members, including such culinary luminaries as Marcella Hazan, Paula Wolfert and Barbara Kafka.
 Halston designed the serviettes and Tiffany designed the silver napkin rings/bracelets as well as the original Les Dames d’Escoffier logo (the present wheat-and-grape logo, commissioned by the Washington, DC chapter in 1982, was adopted by LDEI in 1991) and photographs of the group were taken on the grand staircase.
 It was a memorable beginning.

 In 1985, after five chapters had been established, (New York in 1976, Washington, D.C. in 1981, Chicago in 1982, Dallas and Philadelphia in 1984), their presidents met in New York to form Les Dames d’Escoffier International (LDEI).
 Boston’s Les Dames des Amis d’Escoffier joined LDEI in 1991 and became its Boston chapter.
-As of October 2016, LDEI is comprised of 37 chapters in the U.S., Canada, the United Kingdom, and Mexico and boasts over 2,200 members.
+As of September 2018, LDEI is comprised of 43 chapters in the U.S., Canada, the United Kingdom, France and Mexico and boasts over 2,400 members.